suman20041/BYAMN-Learning-21/README.md

 2. Register your web app in Firebase
 3. Update the Firebase configuration in `assets/js/firebase.js` with your project credentials

-### Loading Demo Data

-If you see "Error loading courses" on the homepage, you need to load the demo data:

-1. Open `load-demo-data.html` in your browser
-2. Click the "Load Demo Data" button
-3. Refresh the homepage to see the courses

-For more details, see `README-FIX.md`.

 ## Project Structure